-Bob Dylan reveals 'Rough and Rowdy Ways' tracklist | NME
+Bob Dylan reveals 'Rough and Rowdy Ways' album tracklist | NME

 Bob Dylan has detailed the tracklist of his forthcoming new album, ‘Rough and Rowdy Ways’, due out next week.
+See it below.

 - READ MORE: ‘False Prophet’, the new song from Bob Dylan, suggests his upcoming album will be a late-career high point

-The announcement was made in a short animated video on Dylan’s official Instagram this morning (June 12).
-The 10-track LP is set to be bookended by the first two singles, ‘I Contain Multitudes’ and the 17-minute epic about the assassination of JFK, ‘Murder Most Foul’.
+The announcement was made via a short animated video on Dylan’s official Instagram this morning (June 12).
+The 10-track LP will be bookended by the first two singles, ‘I Contain Multitudes’ and the 17-minute epic about the assassination of JFK, ‘Murder Most Foul’.
 Third single, ‘False Prophet’, also appears.

-A full tracklist is below.
+“He was my shining star and guiding light back when I was only a little boy,” Dylan said.
+“His was the original spirit that moved me to do everything I would do.”

 The tracklist of Bob Dylan’s ‘Rough and Rowdy Ways’ is: